 85…86…87

-With each percentage gained, the security forces seemed to cut through six inches of door.
+With each percentage gained, the security forces seemed to cut through another inch of door.
 Inches and seconds.
 That’s all that now separated me from failure, and all that separated me from forever.
 Forever with Cruz in death, and forever with Cruz in the mind and ideas of another.

 I remembered one last trick Cruz had mentioned in his letter.
 I began frantically typing on the keypad once more.